ARTenshi/robot_navigation/README.md

 ```

 2. Checkout to the correct branch.
-Available brancehs are:
+Available branches are:

 * main - raw implementation for navigation considering a command velocity actuator and a laser scan sensor; additionally, an rgbd camera can be used.